Allergen Processing FAQs

 Do you test the final product for allergens?

 The final product is not tested for allergens other than gluten.

 Has your facility ever had any cases of allergic reactions to an allergen-free product made there?

-To date, there has never been any allergic reactions stemming from products (including ours) made at our manufacturing facility.
+To date, there has never been any allergic reactions stemming from any allergen-free products (including ours) made at our manufacturing facility.